 You're also entitled to industry-leading travel accident insurance, lost luggage reimbursement, and emergency evacuation coverage.

-As of January 1, American Express did add many of these travel protection benefits into several of their cards.
+American Express has added many of these travel protection benefits to several of their cards.
 (On the other hand, Citibank actually slashed all of these perks last year.)

 But there's one area where Chase credit cards still shine: car rental insurance.
 The Sapphire Reserve gives primary coverage on auto collision damage, whereas American Express cards give secondary coverage.